This post is also available in: 简体中文 (Chinese (Simplified))

 - The taking of shares in the company by a subscriber to the constitution in pursuance of an undertaking in the constitution.

 What filing requirement is needed for dormant company?

 Obligation to File Income Tax Return (Form C-S/ C)

-A dormant company is one that does not carry on business and had no income for the whole of the basis period.
+As per IRAS’s definition, a dormant company is one that does not carry on business and had no income for the whole of the basis period.
 For example, if a company did not carry on business and had no income for the whole of the basis period ending in year 2016, it will be regarded as a dormant company for Year of Assessment (YA) 2017.